fortrabbit/blog/mission-statement-2023.md

 We have finally settled to do a bigger rewrite project.

-> It’s easier to build the spaceship on the ground than building while flying in space.
+> It's easier to build the spaceship on the ground than building while flying in space.

 This approach certainly has its risks.
 But it also frees us from constraints and it enables us to approach features from new perspectives.
 That decision was already made more than 2 years ago.
 Since then we have been discussing and defining the feature set of the new platform.